Dr. Mitch Schulte

 In his short time visiting New Zealand twice in 2018, Dr. Schulte supported astrobiology and NZAN, talking to thousands of students and public across New Zealand introducing astrobiology and Mars research.
 His appearances included University of Canterbury, Space Place at Carter Observatory, Massey University, radio, schools in the Lower and Upper Hutt, Roslyn School, Ross Intermediate, Freyberg School, Russell Street School, Palmerston North, and Victoria University of Wellington.

-As a researcher, Mitch has focused primarily on understanding the geology and geochemistry of hydrothermal environments and the life that inhabits them, with extensive field experience in deep sea hydrothermal vents, Yellowstone National Park, Iceland, and ophiolite terrains in Northern California.
+As a researcher, Mitch has focused primarily on understanding the geology and geochemistry of hydrothermal environments and the microbiological life that inhabits them, with extensive field experience in deep sea hydrothermal vents, Yellowstone National Park, Iceland, and ophiolite terrains in Northern California.
 He also is interested in biosignatures and life detection in ancient Earth and extraterrestrial samples, with field experience in ancient microfossil sites in western Australia.